Your Guide to Driving the Golden Circle!

 Get Up Close With Icelandic Horses

-Want to see the Icelandic horses up close in personal?
+Want to see the Icelandic horses up close?
 Then you will want to make sure to add this stop to your route!
 This is marked as Brú on the Google map above.

-You will find a box full of “treats” for the horses with a cup to put money.
+You will find a box full of “treats” for the horses with a cup to put money in.
 The box is not regulated, but the owner trusts people will pay.

-Gullfoss waterfalls is a must-stop when driving the Golden Circle!
+Gullfoss waterfalls are a must-stop when driving the Golden Circle!
 When we arrived, the wind almost knocked me off my feet.
 It was incredibly cold, but also incredibly beautiful.

 There are several theories on how Gullfoss (translated Golden Falls) acquired its name.
 One theory is because of the golden evening hue that often colors the glacial water.
 Another is from the rainbow that appears when the sun hits the spray.

 The last theory is really a legend of a farmer named Gygur who owned a ton of gold and because he didn’t want anyone else to possess it, he put it in a coffer and threw it into the river.
 Thus the name Golden Falls.

 Lastly, head to Þingvellir National Park.
 Rich in history and breathtaking scenery made it another popular location.
 You will find tons of hiking trails, waterfalls, and the largest natural lake in Iceland.

 One of the most popular activities to do in Þingvellir National Park is swimming at Silfra which is between the North American and Eurasian tectonic plates.
 I also believe this is the only place in the world you can experience this.